Nakaarai Station

 Nakaarai Station (中荒井駅, Nakaarai-eki) is a railway station in the town of Minamiaizu, Fukushima Prefecture, Japan, operated by the Aizu Railway Company.

 Lines

 Nakaarai Station is served by trains running on the Aizu Line and is located 45.8 rail kilometers from the official starting-point of the line at Nishi-Wakamatsu.

 Station layout

 Nakaarai Station has a single side platform serving a single bi-directional track.
 The station building is a log cabin.
 The station is unattended.

-Adjacent stations

 History

 Nakaarai Station was opened on 12 December 1947.

+The station was transferred to the Aizu Railway on 16 July 1987.